-Biogen is aware of a fraudulent scheme at the hands of an individual(s) or entity claiming to be an employee of the Biogen Human Resources department.
-The actors are offering fraudulent employment opportunities to applicants, often asking for sensitive personal and financial information.
+Biogen is aware of schemes involving fraudulent job postings on third-party employment search sites and/or individual(s) or entities claiming to be employees of the Biogen Human Resources department.
+Those involved are offering fraudulent employment opportunities to applicants, often asking for sensitive personal and financial information.

 We consider the unauthorized use of our company name or the names of Biogen employees to be a crime and are working with local and federal law enforcement to investigate and resolve this issue.